taupirho/read-big-file-with-amazon-emr/README.md

 5) Modify the spark-scala code to enable it to run on the cluster rather than my local PC.
 This mainly involved changes to the SparkSession call and to file pathnames

-Once the cluster was up and running it was a case of copying the JAR file from S3 to the master node then submitting the following command
+Once the cluster was up and running it was a case of copying the JAR file from S3 to the master node using the aws s3 cp command then submitting the following on the master node.

 $ spark-submit --class sparkread.test spark-scala.jar